Bridging Models to Defend: A Population-Based Strategy for Robust Adversarial Defense: Experimental Results

 \textbf{Optimization on three types of perturbations.} We take one more step by considering the $\ell_1$ norm perturbation.
 The process is shown in Algorithm~\ref{alg: RMC_opt}. $T=50$ and we use 50 additional epochs to learn RMC.
 The results of the final connection are shown in Fig.~\ref{fig: adv_mc_opt2}.
 The trend of the $\ell_1$-PGD curve is increasing from left to right and the trend of the $\ell_2$-PGD curve from $t=0.7$ to $t=1$ is decreasing.
 There exists an optimal point with DLR$=46.21\%$ at $t=0.93$.
 RMC-based optimization in the case of three types of perturbations can further boost models' DLR against $\ell_\infty$, $\ell_1$, $\ell_2$ adversarial attacks.
+Additionally, one can select multiple models from the curve and use ensemble methods to further improve performance.